Yangon Adventist Seminary

-The Yangon Adventist Seminary (YAS) is a Christian institution owned and operated by Seventh-day Adventist Church since 1975.
-It is opened to young people who want to study in Christian Atmosphere Non-Christian student who can make the agreement to follow the rules and regulations of the school may be accepted.
+The Yangon Adventist Seminary (YAS) is a Christian institution owned and operated by the Seventh-day Adventist Church since 1975.
+It is opened to young people who want to study in a Christian atmosphere.
+Non-Christian students who can make the agreement to follow the rules and regulations of the school may be accepted.

 YAS is accredited by the Accrediting Association of Seventh-day Adventist School, Colleges, and Universities(AAA), Maryland, USA.

 YAS has a proud tradition of recognizing outstanding, student achievement in all areas and practices Positive Behavior Support.
 The programs listed below are the prime examples of this tradition.